Photo Search

 Mobile scanner identifying products from photos on a table

-When find product from photo is useful
+When finding a product from a photo is useful

 • Thrift shoppers can scan an unlabeled jacket, lamp, watch, or handbag before deciding whether the price is fair or whether the style is worth researching later.